phalcon/blog/_posts/2019-12-21-phalcon-4-0-0-released.md

 ## Installation/Upgrade

 The packages in [packagecloud.io](https://packagecloud.io/phalcon) are being updated (at the time of this post) and will be ready soon.
-You will need to use the `mainline` repository to install v4.0.0-rc2.
-You can also download the zip file, as well as DLLs for Windows, from our release page [here](https://github.com/phalcon/cphalcon/releases/tag/v4.0.0-rc.2).
+You will need to use the `stable` repository to install v4.0.0.
+You can also download the zip file, as well as DLLs for Windows, from our release page [here](https://github.com/phalcon/cphalcon/releases/tag/v4.0.0).

 You can also clone the repository and checkout the tag, and then run